Abercrombie, North Dakota: Economy

 The economy of Abercrombie is surrounded by agriculture.
 While agriculture does play the dominant role in the southern Red River Valley, the city of Abercrombie provides employment in sectors such as education, telecommunication, and manufacturing.

 Culture

 Many of the settlers who came from Norway, Sweden and Denmark in the late 1860s and early 1870s came first to Wisconsin and southern Minnesota to work in the Lumber mills.
 While there, they heard much about the Red River Valley and its fertility and great possibility.
 At this time a Mr. Strandvold was writing articles geared towards appealing to young Norsemen with the intention of drawing them to the Valley.

 Education

-The city of Abercrombie is served by the Richland 44 School District, which contains 2 schools:
+The Richland Public School District 44 was organized in 1967.